4ngelf/dot-nvim/README.md

 ### Goals

 - **Lightweight**: Just a subset of all plugins are available at first.
-The rest of can be installed anytime.
+- **Batteries**: Define utilities and use popular libraries to enhance the code.
+- **Management**: Define user commands to manage the editor complexity.
-- **Adaptable**: Extra tweaks are made on special environments like on Windows, GUI apps, remote, etc.
+- **Adaptable**: Apply extra tweaks as needed on special environments like on Windows, GUI apps, remote, etc.
-- **Batteries**: Define utilities and use popular luarocks libraries to enhance the code.

 ## Dependencies